Commutative Algebra of Generalised Frobenius Numbers: Applications

+\begin{definition} A sequence $(c_k)_{k=1}^{\infty}$ is called a \emph{finite difference progression} if there exists a finite set of differences such that for every $k \in \mathbb{N}$ the difference $c_{k+1}-c_{k}$ is contained in this set.
+The \emph{rank} of the progression is defined to be the cardinality of this set. \end{definition}

-We prove that the sequence of generalised Frobenius numbers form a generalised arithmetic progression. \begin{theorem} For any finite index sublattice $L$ of $(a_1,\dots,a_n)^{\perp} \cap \mathbb{Z}^n$, the sequence of generalised Frobenius numbers $(F_k)_{k=1}^{\infty}$ is a generalised arithmetic progression. \end{theorem} We note that this follows immediately from Corollary \ref{finitenessfrob_corsect}, once we show that the sequence $(m_k)_{k=1}^{\infty}$ is also a generalised arithmetic progression.
+\begin{theorem} For any finite index sublattice $L$ of $(a_1,\dots,a_n)^{\perp} \cap \mathbb{Z}^n$, the sequence of generalised Frobenius numbers $(F_k)_{k=1}^{\infty}$ is a finite difference progression. \end{theorem} We note that this follows immediately from Corollary \ref{finitenessfrob_corsect} once we show that the sequence $(m_k)_{k=1}^{\infty}$ is also a finite difference progression.